al70023/home-server/Wireguard/GUIDE.md

 # Wireguard VPN Tunnel

 This docker container exposes ports 51820/udp, and 51821/tcp (Web GUI).

+This setup requires using a Dynamic DNS service, to have a public address for your home network to point the VPN to.
+This will also require port forwarding 51820 on your home network router to the host IP address, so requests can reach your server running Wireguard.

 Once the container is spun up, navigate to x.x.x.x:51821 to log in, where x.x.x.x is the IP address specified in the configuration file.